-A computer is an electronic machine which can perform multiple arithmetic and logical operation.
+A computer is an electronic machine that can perform multiple arithmetic and logical operation.
 To perform all the advanced functions, computers need the strength of the processing units that can handle all the complicated functions performed by the user.
 So, if you are going to get a new computer system and wondering which central processing unit will be good for your device, then we recommend you to read out about CPUs and what are the uses of CPU.

 - 1 What is the CPU (Central Processing Unit)?